Stellar Disruption of Axion Miniclusters in the Milky Way: Comparing NFW internal density profiles

 \section{Comparing NFW internal density profiles}

-In the main text, we make an identification between then AMC properties ($M_\mathrm{AMC}$, $\delta$) and the corresponding internal NFW profile ($\rho_s$, $r_s$) by assuming a fixed concentration parameter $c = R_\mathrm{AMC}/r_s = 100$.
-In this appendix, we explore the impact of varying the concentration parameter $c$.
-Specifically, we consider also the case of an NFW profile with a concentration parameter $c = 10^4$, typical of isolated AMCs at $z=0$~\cite{Ellis:2020gtq}.
-Figure~\ref{fig:NFW_profiles} shows a comparison of NFW profiles with concentrations of $c = 100$ and $c = 10^4$, for a particular choice of AMC mass $M_\mathrm{AMC}$ and characteristic density $\rho_\mathrm{AMC}$.
+In the main text, we make an identification between then AMC properties ($M_\mathrm{AMC}$, $\delta$) and the corresponding internal NFW profile ($\rho_s$, $r_s$) by assuming a fixed truncation parameter $c = R_\mathrm{AMC}/r_s = 100$.
+In this appendix, we explore the impact of varying the truncation parameter $c$.
+Specifically, we consider also the case of an NFW profile with a truncation parameter $c = 10^4$, typical of the concentration of isolated AMCs at $z=0$~\cite{Ellis:2020gtq}.
+Figure~\ref{fig:NFW_profiles} shows a comparison of NFW profiles with truncation parameters of $c = 100$ and $c = 10^4$, for a particular choice of characteristic density $\rho_\mathrm{AMC} = 10^6 \,M_\odot \,\mathrm{pc}^{-3}$.
+For the PL and $c = 10^4$ NFW profiles, we assume an AMC mass of $M_\mathrm{AMC} = 10^{-10}\,M_\odot$.
+For $c = 100$, we assume $M_\mathrm{AMC} = 0.44 \times 10^{-10}\,M_\odot$, which leads to the same central density as the $c = 10^4$ model.
+This reflects the physical motivation for the $c = 100$ model: a diffuse AMC is likely to be tidally stripped by the MW halo (as described in Appendix~\ref{app:host_halo}) resulting in a mass loss of $\mathcal{O}(50\%)$ and leaving behind a more compact AMC.

-We have repeated the procedure described in Appendix~\ref{app:distributionfunctions} to determine the distribution function and properties of this more diffuse NFW profile.
-For the case of $c = 10^4$, we find a mean squared radius of $\left\langle R^{2}\right\rangle=\alpha^{2} R_{\mathrm{AMC}}^{2}$ with $\alpha^2 = 0.063$ and a binding energy of $E_\mathrm{bind} = \beta G M_\mathrm{AMC}{}^2/R_\mathrm{AMC}$ with $\beta = 74.3$.
+We have repeated the procedure described in Appendix~\ref{app:distributionfunctions} to determine the distribution function and properties of this more diffuse $c=10^4$ NFW profile.
+For the case of $c = 10^4$, we find a mean squared radius of $\left\langle R^{2}\right\rangle=\alpha^{2} R_{\mathrm{AMC}}^{2}$ with $\alpha^2 = 0.061$ and a binding energy of $E_\mathrm{bind} = \beta G M_\mathrm{AMC}{}^2/R_\mathrm{AMC}$ with $\beta = 74.0$.
 For a given stellar encounter, the injected energy scales as

 where $\bar{\rho}$ is the mean density of the AMC.
 The ratio $\alpha^2/\beta$ is roughly 200 times smaller for NFW profiles with $c= 10^4$ than those with $c=100$.
-However, the mean density for $c = 10^4$ is $10^6$ times smaller than for $c = 100$, meaning that a given stellar encounter injects a much larger amount of energy (as a fraction of $E_\mathrm{bind}$) into an AMC with $ c= 10^4$.
+However, the mean density for $c = 10^4$ is $\sim 10^6$ times smaller than for $c = 100$, meaning that a given stellar encounter injects a much larger amount of energy (as a fraction of $E_\mathrm{bind}$) into an AMC with $ c= 10^4$.
 We might therefore expect that miniclusters with larger values of $c$ will be more easily disrupted in the Milky Way.

 Following the discussion in Sec.~\ref{sec:stripping}, we can then determine the response of $c= 10^4$ miniclusters to perturbations.
 In Fig.~\ref{fig:NFW_massloss} we show the fraction of mass lost from the minicluster (solid lines), the fraction of injected energy carried away by ejected particles (dashed lines), and the fraction of the initial minicluster energy stored in particles which will eventually become unbound (dotted lines).
 At small values of $\Delta E/E_\mathrm{bind}$, we find that a larger fraction of mass is lost from AMCs with $c = 10^4$ compared to $c = 100$; this is because in the former case particles in the diffuse outskirts of the minicluster can be more easily unbound.
 However, we also find that the fraction of energy carried away by unbound particles $f_\mathrm{ej}$ is always larger for $c = 10^4$.
 As a result, we expect that the `remnant' AMC left behind after the stellar interaction will typically be more dense than before the interaction.
 Similar behaviour was described in the main text for $c=100$ NFW profiles, though the effect should be even more pronounced here for $c=10^4$ profiles.